Romapsp/it-roulette/README.md

 1. In the root (it-roulette) folder go to /public
 2. Open /fakeDB folder
 3. Open PrizeDB.json file
-4. Modify the text inside each object to any name you need
+4. Modify the text inside each object to any name you need, and set id to +1 from the last object
 5. (!) if you have less than 9 participants, you need to delete the spare objects.
 If you have more than 9 participants, then simply copy and insert new objects and then modify the names and locations inside the "image" value

 In order to update the images, you need to do the following steps: